-Granger had a career on stage and on screen from the early 1940s into our new century.
-He is especially noted for starring in a pair of films Hitchcock with legendary homosexual subtext: Rope and Strangers On A Train (1951).
+Granger had a career on stage and on screen from the early 1940s into the 21st century.
+He is especially noted for starring in a pair of films with legendary homosexual subtext: Rope and Strangers On A Train (1951).

-Three years after starring in Rope, Granger again worked with Hitchcock in another classic thriller about a perfect murder, Strangers On A Train, based on the first novel by acclaimed lesbian writer Patricia Highsmith, author of The Talented Mr. Ripley and a series of other Ripley books, plus the groundbreaking romance novel The Price of Salt, adapted to film as Carol (2015).
+Three years after starring in Rope, Granger again worked with Hitchcock in another classic thriller about a perfect murder, Strangers On A Train, based on the first novel by acclaimed lesbian writer Patricia Highsmith, author of The Talented Mr. Ripley and a series of other Ripley books, plus the groundbreaking romance novel The Price Of Salt, adapted to film as Carol (2015) by gay filmmaker Todd Haynes.
 Hitchcock was dissatisfied with the end result of Strangers On A Train, but it proved to be an unlikely box-office hit and the first major success of Granger’s career.
-It remains one of my favorite of Hitchcock’s films.
+It remains one of my favorite Hitchcock’s films.

 Granger had affairs with both men and women.
-Unlike most other actors who were gay or bisexual, Granger refused to get married just to keep film fans off-guard.
+Unlike most other actors who were gay or bisexual, Granger refused to get married just to keep film fans and the press off-guard.
 When producer Samuel Goldwyn took him to task for dating gay composer Aaron Copland, Granger declared:

 “Copland is one of the most important composers in America and a gentleman.
 I met him at this studio when you hired him to write the score for The North Star.
 I’m not going to be told who I can or cannot see in my private life.”

 Granger had flings with Leonard Bernstein, writer Arthur Laurents, and actor Robert Walker, and he remained close friends with all three of them until each of their deaths.
 I like that.
 I remain friends with most of my liaisons.
 It’s so civilized.